 - Ship Name: Seven Seas Voyager

-For an ultra-luxurious yacht voyage to Turkey, Regent Seven Seas is an excellent choice with all-inclusive pricing and premium service.
-In Sorrento, guests can enjoy a scenic drive along the stunning Amalfi coast followed by lunch at a Michelin-rated restaurant, or in Ephesus, they can visit historical ruins including the ancient city of Miletus.
+For an ultra-luxurious yacht voyage through the Meditteranean, Regent Seven Seas is an excellent choice with all-inclusive pricing and premium service.
+In Pisa and Florence, guests can enjoy the historic sites of Renaissance Italy, or in Barcelona, they can visit the sublime architecture of Antoni Gaudí.
 Every stateroom on the 700-passenger ship is a spacious suite with a private balcony.
 On Regent, everything is included: airfare, specialty restaurants, gratuities, Wi-Fi and beverages are all part of the pricing.
 There’s plenty to do onboard as well, ranging from a relaxing spa, onboard cooking lessons, trivia and lively evening shows.

 Best New Ship: Celebrity Cruises

 - Sails from: Rome, Italy